 RECOMMENDED READING & books by guests

 I get a lot of emails from people asking me for reading recommendations, so here's a place to buy books by friends of mine and books I highly recommend.
-The cool thing is that if you click through to Amazon via any of these , a portion of whatever you spend (on anything—not just the books below) will go to support my podcast, but won't cost you anything extra.
-It's just a way to redirect some Amazon money to support Not Safe for Work Podcasting (NSFWP).
+The cool thing is that if you click through to Amazon via any of these , a portion of whatever you spend (on anything—not just the books below) will kick back to support my endeavors, but won't cost you anything extra.
+It's just a way to redirect some Amazon money to my dubious creations.

 Here are a few recommendations that I think provide great information without falling into the trap of thinking that serious material has to be presented in nothing but a serious tone.